-- A. Benefits for certified staff will be figured on the base pay of the employee and will not include any extra duty pay, career increment pay or Teacher Salary Supplement pay. - B. Benefits for classified staff will be figured on the base contractual pay and will not include overtime or any other type of pay. - C. The early retirement incentive plan for certified staff is either a cash payment in the amount of 50% of the employee's current year's salary up to a maximum of \$35,000 or that same amount applied to the cost of a single insurance premium until exhausted.
-This benefit will be prorated to their current FTE.
-The early retirement incentive plan for classified staff is a cash payment in the amount of 50% of the employee's current year's salary up to a maximum of \$35,000 total and will be prorated based upon their FTE.
+A. Benefits for certified staff will be figured on the base pay of the employee and will not include any extra duty pay, career increment pay or Teacher Salary Supplement pay.

+B. Benefits for classified staff will be figured on the base contractual pay and will not include overtime or any other type of pay.

+C. The early retirement incentive plan for certified staff is a cash payment in the amount to be determined by the board.
 An employee that elects to participate in this program will become a retired employee and will be entitled to all rights and privileges of such a retiree under applicable law and policies of the District.
+The early retirement benefit for non-certified staff will be 50% of their current salary